newatoms/beta/_private/customer-acquisition/marketing-newsletter.md

 In this document we make a marketing newsletter to let potential costumers know we exist and try to convince them to be our first VIP customer.
 This document, intended for the Dutch market, flows from our costumer acquisition strategy.

 Side note: We have to make new pictures of course.
 More coherent.
-Really like matthijs' pic.
+Really like Matthijs' pic.

 ---